DaedalusX64/daedalus/README.md

 - Accurate but fast emulation
 - High compatibility
-- TV Mode (PSP) with 720x480p output
+- Support for PSP TV Mode - up to 720x480 output!
-- Active maintenance
+- Active support and updates
 - Lots of experimental optimizations

 And more!